-Kidney stones form when tiny debris in the urine reaches high concentration and clog urinary tract.
-When the sand is bigger as 5 millimeters, it can be stuck and create pain.
-The urine cannot pass from kidneys freely to the bladder.
-Often, most of the people do not feel that they have stones.
+Kidney stones form when tiny debris in the urine reaches a high concentration and clogs the urinary tract.
+When the sand is more significant than 5 millimeters, it can be stuck and create pain.
+The urine cannot pass from the kidneys freely to the bladder.
+Often, most people do not feel that they have stones.
 This debris is small and flows away without causing any problems or pain.
-If we do not take care of ourselves, we can end with kidney stones.
+If we do not take care of ourselves, we do not take enough magnesium, and kidney stones show up.
 Why?
 Plenty of us are deficient in magnesium and are dehydrated.

 How Does It Happen?

 Men suffer more from kidney stones compared with women.
-Of course, there is no joy because we do not need to suffer at all.
+Of course, there is no joy because we do not need to suffer.

 Kidney stones consist of calcium phosphate, uric acid, or calcium oxalate.
-The calcium phosphate and calcium oxalate are most common in the formation of rocks.
+Calcium phosphate and calcium oxalate are most common in the formation of rocks.

-Individuals who have kidney stones consisting of uric acid, usually have gout.
-It is a nasty condition when crystals of acid pierce tissues and cause pain.
-If you read book Captain Blood written by Rafael Sabatini about pirates, you can imagine how it can be painful.
-It does not matter if you are governor of Jamaica, anyway, you would search help from the hated man.
+Individuals who have kidney stones consisting of uric acid usually have gout.
+It is a nasty condition when acid crystals pierce tissues and cause pain.
+If you read the book Captain Blood written by Rafael Sabatini about pirates, you can imagine how it can be painful.
+It does not matter if you are the governor of Jamaica; you would search for help from the hated man.
 I talk about the book.
 By the way, did you read this book?

-Kidney stones created pain if the size is more significant as 5 millimeters.
-People need medicine, such as painkillers or muscle relaxants.
-Larger stones removed with surgery or using the method of lithotripsy.
+Kidney stones create pain if the size is more significant than 5 millimeters.
+For what people need medicine, such as painkillers or muscle relaxants.
+Surgeons remove large stones or use the method of lithotripsy.

 Why Do Stones Form?

 Elevated calcium is the main reason for the birth and appearance of stones.
 Sufficient magnesium helps calcium dissolve and to be removed with the flow of the urine.
-Unfortunately, plenty of us lack magnesium in diets and after it suffers consequences.
+Unfortunately, plenty of us lack magnesium in our diets and, after it, suffer consequences.

 Why Does Calcium Cause Kidney Stones?

-- The lack of liquids, especially water, can be a trigger for kidney stones.
-Kidney function is to remove the waste from the body.
-When we do not provide enough water to flush urine down to the bladder, we got the problem in the shape of kidney stones.
+- The lack of liquids, especially water, can trigger kidney stones.
+The kidney function is to remove the waste from the body.
+When we do not provide enough water to flush urine down to the bladder, we get the problem in the shape of kidney stones.

-- People who drink plenty of soft drinks are at risk to get kidney stones.
+- People who drink plenty of soft drinks are at risk of getting kidney stones.
 Why?
 These drinks contain phosphoric acid, which tends to pull calcium from bones.
 I think that it is a crime.
-Why need bones to suffer after these drinks?
+Why need bones suffer after these drinks?